-Below, learn how stormwater affects you, what you can do about it, and what the City of St. Peters is doing to manage stormwater in our community.
+Below, learn how stormwater affects you, what you can do about it, and what the City of St. Peters is doing to manage and treat stormwater in our community.
 Plus, we have useful links concerning stormwater.
 For more information about stormwater, call City Hall at ext.
 1225 at 636-477-6600 or 636-278-2244.

 City of St. Peters Stormwater Master Plan